Hearing Aid Prices 2020

 Most hearing aid manufacturers, when introducing their latest technology, offer three technology tiers.

 The better the technology the more expensive the hearing aid will cost.

 These tiers are identified by the brands’ individual nomenclature.
-For example Oticon Opn S 1 has their premium level of technology, Opn S 2 has advanced technology, and Opn S 3 offers standard technology.
+For example, Oticon Opn S 1 has its premium level of technology, Opn S 2 has advanced technology, and Opn S 3 offers standard technology.
 Whereas in the Signia Pure X range 7X is the premium model, 5X advanced and 3X standard.
-The highest level of technology comes with the higher price tag – for good reason.
+The highest level of technology comes with a higher price tag – for good reason.